-To satisfy the requirements for the Land of the Bible (LOB) concentration within the Master of Practical Theology, 3 out of 4 of the LOB courses will take the place of 6 hours of open electives, and Studies in Biblical Archaeology and Apologetics taking the place of 3 hours of practical ministry electives.
+To satisfy the requirements for the Land of the Bible (LOB) concentration within the Master of Practical Theology, 3 out of 4 of the LOB courses will take the place of 9 hours of open electives.

-Women in Ministry Leadership: 9 Hours BIBH 6308 History of Women in Ministry Leadership 3 BIBM 6313 Current Issues: Women in Ministry Leadership 3 BIBD 6315 Theology of Women in Ministry Leadership 3 BIBM 5001 Spiritual Retreat: WIML 0
+WOMEN IN MINISTRY LEADERSHIP: 9 HOURS BIBH 6308 History of Women in Ministry Leadership 3 BIBM 6313 Current Issues: Women in Ministry Leadership 3 BIBD 6315 Theology of Women in Ministry Leadership 3 BIBM 5001 Spiritual Retreat: WIML 0

-To satisfy the requirements for the Women in Ministry Leadership (WIML) concentration within the Master of Practical Theology, these courses will take the place of 6 hours of open electives, and 3 hours of practical ministry electives.
+To satisfy the requirements for the Women in Ministry Leadership (WIML) concentration within the Master of Practical Theology, these courses will take the place of 9 hours of open electives.